South Dakota Small Estate Affidavit Form

 • The decedent did not have unresolved debts to the Department of Social Services.

-• The affiant is entitled to the decedent’s personal property.
+• The affiant is entitled to the decedent’s personal property or payment.

 Step 2 – Complete Affidavit

 The affiant must complete the Affidavit and have it notarized.
-By law, collecting property through this document requires the affiant to afterwards settle the estate’s expenses and debts and distribute the remaining assets to the heirs.[4]
+By law, collecting property through this document requires the affiant to accept responsibility for the settling of estate expenses and debts, and to distribute the remaining assets to the heirs/devisees.[4]

 The affiant may use the document to collect the decedent’s personal property from the custodians.
 The affiant may take legal action to recover the decedent’s assets from any parties who fail to transfer it upon presentation of the affidavit.[5]